Anjan-Kumar/cicd-pipeline-train-schedule-jenkins/README.md

-and my feture branch is merged to master
+My feture branch is merged to master
+Feature to Master
 Feature to Minor, Master
 Feature to Hotfix, Minor, Master